What is a Baby Wake Window and Why Do They Matter?

 5 hr.
 30 min–6 hr.

 You’ll notice that wake windows and naps are related.
-When your baby begins nap transitioning , your baby’s wake windows will shift a bit.
+When your baby begins nap transitioning, your baby’s wake windows will shift a bit as more sleep happens at night.
+Here is a general guide to baby nap schedules by month.

 What Do Wake Windows Have to Do with Sleep Training?